Overview

 Research

-Support for graduate research at Master’s and Doctoral levels has been established by way of HOPE Foundation scholarships at Auckland, AUT, Waikato, Massey, Victoria (Wellington), Canterbury and Otago Universities.
+Support for graduate research at Master’s and Doctoral levels has been established by way of HOPE Foundation for Research on Ageing scholarships at Auckland, AUT, Waikato, Massey, Victoria (Wellington), Canterbury and Otago Universities.
 These are facilitating research on ageing in a number of disciplines by young research scientists.
-The Foundation also supports Summer Research Studentships at an undergraduate level in The University of Auckland.
-The Foundation’s hope is that by encouraging interest in research in the field of ageing at the start of a career, that interest will be maintained throughout the individual’s productive research life.
+The Foundation also supports Summer Research Studentships at an undergraduate level at The University of Auckland.
+The Foundation’s hope is to encourage interest in research in the field of ageing at the start of a career, so interest will be maintained throughout the individual’s productive research life.
 The Foundation sees a natural balance between encouraging research on ageing and assisting young research scientists to begin a career.

 Education